matthew-zhang-306/OneNote-x-CSharp/README.md

 # OneNote-x-CSharp

-A C# script for compiling reports of existing student work stored in OneNote.
+A C# application for compiling reports of existing student work stored in OneNote.
 Creates reports in text form and in HTML form for use on a separate web service.

 For Gideon Math & Reading